BestianCode/deutschebahn-timetable-prometheus-exporter/README.md

 # Deutsche Bahn Timetables Prometheus Exporter

-**A Flask application that fetches Deutsche Bahn train timetable data and exposes Prometheus metrics for one current station close to your office :)**
+**An application that fetches Deutsche Bahn train timetable data and exposes Prometheus metrics for one current station close to your office :)**

 ## Requirements